ComDec/AdvDB/DETAILED_CHANGES.md

 2. Non-replicated variable protection: Abort if sole site is down at commit
 3. Read-only transaction exclusion: Skip read-only transactions in SSI RW checks

+Now our code can pass all the tests (49/49).
 ---

 ## File-Level Change Summary